Voice and Video

 Every inbound connection (TO) or outbound connection (FROM) the Infobip platform is designated as a call leg.

-In the remainder of this documentation as well as in our API documentation, we shall refer to a call leg as being a call.
+In the remainder of this documentation as well as in our API documentation, a call leg is referred as being a call.

 Any voice or video application will always handle a minimum of one call.
 For instance: